Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 Some hostels have a bar, the best ones have at least a common area (living room, courtyard, sometimes a pool…) to relax, socialize with other guests and meet people.
+You can chat, watch TV, play games like a geography quiz questions game.
 The common kitchen is usually a real icebreaker!
 People start a conversation easily and the atmosphere is often relaxed.
 Don’t forget it, food brings people together!
 Keep an eye on the common fridge, put your food in a plastic bag and label it.
 Thefts happen (especially alcohol!).

 It’s always better when the hostel has lockers!
 It’s cool to have fun and laugh with people you met two days ago, but you just can’t trust them too fast, who knows what might happen.
 Being from Paris, I’m always very wary.
 Some people let their computers or tablets in evidence in the dorm and spend the day outside, what the fuck!!!
 Get several combination locks, hostels don’t always provide them.
 Lockers usually have a key.
 With the lockers, hostels sometimes have strongboxes (to keep your passport, money…).
 Lock your backpack with a combination lock, and tie your backpack to your bed with a security cable lock.
 Another aspect of this is checking if it’s possible to leave your baggage in the hostel if you have to take a flight/train/bus late (after the check-out), or if you get in the hostel before the check-in.
 It’s often free, but sometimes you have to pay a small fee.

 Check-in / Check-out time